ACCT 412 Taxation II

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-A foundation course in taxation designed for accounting and business students as part of an integrated business education.
-This course will complete the foundation begun in Taxation I (Taxation of Individuals) by providing the student with the basic concepts and tax attributes related to alternative forms of operating a business.
+A foundation course in taxation designed for accounting and business students as part of an integrated business education, this course will complete the foundation begun in Individual Taxation by providing the student with the basic concepts and tax attributes related to alternative forms of operating a business.

 Textbook readings and lecture presentations